A woman in a yellow shirt smiling and a teacher at the head of a classroom

 Most State PREP grantees use models identified by the evidence review.
 Tier 1 TPP Program grantees (FY 2010 - FY 2014 & FY 2015 - FY 2019) also used these models—and it serves as a resource for communities around the country.

+The latest 2023 findings on the TPPER identified 52 programs that meet the review criteria for evidence of effectiveness.
 The Teen Pregnancy Prevention Evidence Review is included in the Results First Clearinghouse Database, a project of the Pew-MacArthur Results First Initiative.

 Real Education and Access for Healthy Youth Act (REAHYA)